Pharmacist and Intern Pharmacist Vaccinators

 • For revaccination following immunosuppression; or

 • For boosting of patients with tetanus-prone wounds.
-(For extra guidance contact the IMAC 0800 line or follow the IMAC flow chart.
-When assessing wounds, a pharmacist vaccinator should refer to another healthcare professional if required, for example the person’s general practitioner, after hours clinic or emergency department).
+(For extra guidance contact 0800 IMMUNE (0800 466 863) or follow the IMAC flow chart.
+When assessing wounds, a pharmacist vaccinator should refer to another healthcare professional if required, for example the person’s general practitioner, after hours clinic or emergency department.

 More information can be found in chapters 6 (Diphtheria), 15 (Pertussis) and 20 (Tetanus) of the Immunisation Handbook.

 Provisional pharmacist vaccinators cannot administer Tdap.
-Te Whatu Ora (Health New Zealand) are encouraging provisional pharmacist vaccinators to complete the vaccinator bridging course to become a pharmacist vaccinator and deliver a broader scope of vaccinations.
+Health New Zealand is encouraging provisional pharmacist vaccinators to complete the vaccinator foundation course to become an authorised pharmacist vaccinator and deliver a broader scope of vaccinations.

 Human papillomavirus (HPV)